MissStrong/ICS2O_Quad_4_2020-2021/Notes/23 - Introduction to Python.md

 ### Functions

+We can make custom functions using the keyword `def` (short for "define").

 ```python
 def is_square_number(number):
   sqrt = number ** 0.5  # getting the square root is the same as raising it to the power of half